-By next summer, a new roundabout will replace a traditional traffic signal at a busy and often congested intersection in downtown Prior Lake, and Lois Kocon isn’t convinced it will make things any better.
+By next summer, a new roundabout will replace a traditional a traffic signal at a busy and often congested intersection in downtown Prior Lake, and Lois Kocon isn’t convinced it will make things any better.

 “I’m responsible,” he proudly says, touting the results that have come with them.
 Property-damage crashes at Carmel’s roundabouts are down 40%, and crashes with injuries have dropped by 75%.
 Insurance rates have dropped, and drivers have saved gas with less stopping and idling at traffic signals.

 “You are generally cleaning up glass and not blood,” he said.

 Traffic flow has improved, too, Gustafson said.
 When the intersection of Manning Avenue and Hwy.
 96 was governed by a four-way stop, it was not uncommon for quarter-mile backups to develop weekday afternoons on Manning.
 After the roundabout opened in 2016, “those backups went away completely.”

 That’s been the case at several of the other 17 roundabouts in the county where there will be 21 by next year, Gustafson said.